drakkar-lig/walt-python-packages/doc/walt/doc/md/node-install.md

 ```

 You can now connect the board to a WALT network and it will boot as a WALT node.
-For PoE, we recommend the compact PoE splitter with a USB-C connector (cf. hardware tips about raspberry pi boards above).
+For PoE, use a PoE splitter providing USB-C connectivity.

 ## How to identify and use the new node